Christopher-Schulze/Supscriptchain/docs/usage-examples.md

 ## Running the Subgraph Locally

-The `subgraph/` folder contains a basic [The Graph](https://thegraph.com) setup that indexes events from `Subscription.sol`.
+The `subgraph/` folder contains a basic [The Graph](https://thegraph.com) setup that indexes events from the upgradeable `SubscriptionUpgradeable.sol` contract.
 To start a local Graph node and query the data, follow these steps:

 1. Install the Graph CLI: